Characteristics of a Good Listener

 Have you ever been in conversation with your partner or a friend and noticed that you can’t recall what they just said, or perhaps you hear them talking, the words are familiar, but the meaning isn’t setting in?
 I’m sure you aren’t intentionally tuning them out, but when it comes time to reply, are you engaged enough to offer intentional feedback?

 Listening well is a required skill for productive communication.
-If your partnership or friendships struggles with communication (and to be transparent, many do!), a good place to start is assessing your listening skills.
+If your partnership or friendships struggle with communication (and to be transparent, many do!), a good place to start is assessing your listening skills.

 “Listening” seems simple enough, tune in and do your best to not tune out.
 But there is so much more that goes into the art of listening than just, well, listening!
 As a couples counselor and individual therapist, I work with clients on becoming better listeners, and today I want to discuss with you the importance of this fundamental communication skill and tips you can implement in your conversations right away for becoming a better listener.